Portugal's airport workers threaten to strike in late August | Business

 Portugal's airport workers threaten to strike in late August

 Portugal's civil aviation workers on Monday threatened to go on a three-day strike in late August, accusing the conglomerate that operates the country's biggest airports of failing to increase wages and provide better working conditions.
-They are expected to call for further strike action to press demands for higher pay and better working conditions.
+The strike threat by Portugal's Civil Aviation Workers' Union (SINTAC) and the Commercial Aviation Staff Union (SQAC) is the latest in a series of walkouts at a time Europe's transport sector continues to struggle handling a return to travel after pandemic lockdowns.

 - Country: